Mac Software that I use regularly.

 Plex -- Media server and player.
 I use this all over the house.

 Handbrake -- format conversion from DVDs for viewing on PCs (without DVD drives) or iPods.
-I also use it for FLV conversion which doesn't work anymore in VisualHub (outdated codecs?).
+I also use it for FLV conversion.
 64-bit version is very fast.

 Programming

 Netbeans -- I'm a big fan of Java, and this gives me a good cross-platform development tool.
 Free.
-I preferred the old Borland JBuilder, but dropped it after they went to Eclipse.
+I preferred the old Borland JBuilder, but dropped it after they went to being Eclipse based.
+BTW, I hate Eclipse.
 They have also dropped Mac OS X support.
-I've also been using Netbeans for Qt
+And then Borland sold the product and it's now a very expensive commercial offering.
+I've also been using Netbeans for Qt development.

 Epsilon -- programmer's editor.
 Comes with Mac (using X11), Linux, and Windows versions.
 Earlier versions existed for DOS and OS/2.
-It's been around for many years and I've used it for at least 20.
+It's been around for many years and I've used it for at least 25.
 Not cheap, but I couldn't live without it and use it on all the platforms.
 EMACS without warts.
-I'm using it to edit this html now.

 BBEdit -- A long time contender in the Mac world, I recently bought it thinking of going all native Mac (my favorite Epsilon editor isn't native but uses X11).
 While it has many strong features, it's missing the ability to do smart indents (and reformatting) of code which every other programmer's editor seems to be able to do.
 It also doesn't have tags which I've found indispensable.
 But it does open quickly and I've set it to be my default editor when I click on a C source file.
 It also looks good for HTML, but I've got Coda and Dreamweaver for that.